Ten Promising Practices for Effective Online Teaching

 Equitable courses give all students access to the material regardless of where and how they're joining your class.
 All of your lecture notes, lecture slidedecks, readings, assignments, and assignment submission places should be accessible to all students in the course learning management system (Canvas) so that they can participate in the course.

-For more on accessibility, and ensuring that course materials are readable and available, check out our Crash Course in Accessibility.
+For more on accessibility, and ensuring that course materials are readable and available, check out our page on Equitable Access.

 3. Pick one digital "home space" and link any additional resources from the home space